Syria Justice (working title)

 Justice is universal, but it can also be personal.
 After more than a decade of brutal mass killings, torture, siege, detention, and forced disappearances, Syrian activists and lawyers are leading the challenge to bring the Bashar Al-Assad regime to justice.

-The film is currently in production.
+Produced by MIRA & MIRA Europe, the film is currently in production.
 Research was conducted in late 2021 and throughout 2022 and 2023.
 We have established our main themes and identified our lead protagonists and crew and created strong relationships with expert advisors.
 We are following and filming court cases, as well as documenting the groundbreaking research and investigations of our protagonists.
 We project a release in 2026.

 Bassam Khabieh is a self-taught internationally recognized Syrian photographer who for eight years documented war crimes and other ongoing human rights violations in the Syrian war while working for Reuters and other global publications.
 He was awarded the Robert Capa Gold Medal in 2015 and in 2018 was named a fellow at the Oak Institute for Human Rights at Colby College, where he taught photography and human rights.
 In December 2018, Bassam returned to Turkey after finishing his fellowship, to cover Syrian news and work with a Syrian NGO in archiving and preserving a Syrian archive for future use in legal cases.
 In March 2022, he moved to the United Kingdom, where he continues his work as photographer and human rights activist.
 He recently published the monograph Witness to War: the Children of Syria.